-IHCs are authorized up to 25 individuals.
+IHCs are authorized to mobilize with up to 25 individuals.
 IHCs are encouraged to travel with four flight helmets per crew.
-The Resource Order will have specific instructions for boot requirements, chainsaw usage (and training) and specialized tools and equipment (including UTVs).
+The Resource Order Form will have specific instructions for boot requirements, chainsaw usage (and training) and specialized tools and equipment (including UTVs).